flipkart-incubator/hbase-orm/README.md

 ```

-Note that **all** of the above are very heavy and time-consuming operations.
+Note that DDL operations on HBase are typically heavy and time-consuming.

 ## Using this library in MapReduce jobs